pthom/hello_imgui/README.md

 [OpenFrameworks](https://openframeworks.cc/) and [Cinder](https://libcinder.org/) are alternatives in order to quickly start a C++ application under many platforms.

-Being oriented for creative coding, they are much more feature rich, offers some level of native hardware access (camera, accelerometer), but they are also less lightweight than ImGui + HelloImGui, .
+Being oriented for creative coding, they are much more feature rich, offers some level of native hardware access (camera, accelerometer), but they are also less lightweight than ImGui + HelloImGui.